Overview of our action in Libya

 Our action is designed to address persisting tensions, competition and conflictual dynamics in southern Libya, help reduce political and geographical fragmentation, and support more inclusive and sustainable national and international peace and stabilisation processes.

 Promediation started working in Libya in late 2014 at the request of the parties in conflict in Awbari, Fezzan.
-Promediation’s action consisted of supporting them in finding a peaceful and sustainable solution to the conflict that has opposed Tuaregs and Tebus in the town since September 2014.
-In close contact with UNSMIL and all other relevant international actors, including Sahel neighbouring countries, Promediation directly facilitated dialogue in order to support the creation of a sustainable negotiation process in the Awbari conflict.
+Promediation’s action consisted of supporting them in finding a peaceful and sustainable solution to the conflict that has opposed Tuareg and Tebu in the town since September 2014.
+In close contact with UNSMIL and all other relevant international actors, including neighbouring Sahel countries, Promediation directly facilitated dialogue in order to support the creation of a sustainable negotiation process in the Awbari conflict.